pethodoma/BME-DeepLearning-BirdCLEF_2023/README.md

 ## Repository Contents

-There is currently only one file in the repository:
+There are currently only two files in the repository:

 - [Deep_Dream_Team_Milestone1.ipynb](Deep_Dream_Team_Milestone1.ipynb): This Jupyter Notebook contains the preprocessing steps for the project.
+-

+## Info about projects current state

+Ther